 While it is difficult to judge if defragmenting and cleaning your hard drive actually helps it last longer, they do make it so you can keep effectively using your hard drive for a longer period of time.
 There’s no use in having a mechanically healthy hard drive if it takes forever to access your files.

-Defragmenting and cleaning old files from your hard drive regularly will help extend the useable lifespan of your hard drive.
-A hard drive that does not go through this kind of maintenance regularly may still technically be useable and mechanically healthy, but it will not be nearly as enjoyable or easy to use as a hard drive taken care of.
+Defragmenting and cleaning old files from your hard drive regularly will help extend the usable lifespan of your hard drive.
+A hard drive that does not go through this kind of maintenance regularly may still technically be usable and mechanically healthy, but it will not be nearly as enjoyable or easy to use as a hard drive taken care of.

 Get Free, No-Hassle Quotes on Hard Drive Recovery Services Today!